What is pet insurance?

 • Food and diet products and services.

-Further to this, some policies might not cover pets that are younger than eight weeks or older than nine years at the time that you apply.
-Though this may differ depending on the insurer.
+Some policies may also not cover pets younger than eight weeks or older than nine years at the time you apply.
+However, this restriction can differ depending on the insurer.

 PremiumsThis is what you’ll pay for the policy.